CallumDennisIE/2405-hackathon-team3/README.md

 The background images were created using [Getimg.ai](https://getimg.ai/).

+The gifs for the Game Over Screen, the Victory Screen, and the 404-Page were dpwnloaded from [Gifs.com](https://gifs.com/).

 The cards were created using [Canva](https://www.canva.com/).
 - The images were downloaded from [Star Wars Database](https://www.starwars.com/) and [Wookiepedia](https://starwars.fandom.com/wiki/Main_Page)
 - The About section was written with the help of [Microsoft Copilot](https://copilot.microsoft.com/).

 ### Code
-[Stack Overflow](https://stackoverflow.com/) and [W3Schools](https://www.w3schools.com/) were consulted on a regular basis for troubleshooting and inspiration.
+[Stack Overflow](https://stackoverflow.com/), [CSS Tricks](https://css-tricks.com/), and [W3Schools](https://www.w3schools.com/) were consulted on a regular basis for troubleshooting and inspiration.

 [Back to top ⇧](#lightsaber-legends)